MIDFIELDR/midfieldr/README.md

   &#10;</table>
 </div>

-“Timely completion” is the count of graduates completing their programs in no more than 6 years; “Late completion” is the count of those graduating in more than 6 years; “Did not complete” is the count of non-graduates.

 *Reminder.*   midfielddata is suitable for learning to work with student-level data but not for drawing inferences about program attributes or student experiences. midfielddata supplies practice data,